This article was written by David E. Skelton

 Over the next two years Farrell bounced around between unsuccessful tryouts with the Yankees and the Montreal Expos to minor-league stints in the Braves and Cardinals organizations, culminating in a brief spell in the Mexican League in 1971 (over the course of these campaigns, he served under a cast of All Star managers that included Mickey Vernon, Warren Spahn, and Minnie Minoso).
 Farrell finally set aside his spikes and glove and went to work in sales before eventually moving over into the oil and gas industry – hired by the engineering and construction firm Brown and Root as a safety supervisor working on foreign offshore rigs.
 It was while employed in this capacity, drilling wells in the North Sea, that tragedy struck.
 Less than 600 miles from his mother’s birthplace in County Mayo, Ireland, Farrell, just 43 years old, was killed in an automobile accident in Great Yarmouth, England, on June 10, 1977.

 Six months later, in December, Dick’s 20-year-old son, Richie Jr., died of injuries suffered in a motorcycle accident in Houston.
 At the age of 3, the youngster had captured the hearts of players and fans by dancing the twist at home plate during a father-and-son celebration in Philadelphia.
 He was buried alongside his father in Forest Park Westheimer Cemetery in Houston.
 He was joined by his mother, Grace, 18 years later.
 (Farrell’s daughters had arranged for her to be buried there – near her ex-husband – so that she could be next to her son.)
-In January 2013 Turk was survived by his daughters, Kathy and Kim; four grandchildren; and three great-grandchildren.
+As of January 2013, Turk was survived by his daughters, Kathy and Kim; four grandchildren; and three great-grandchildren.
 His second wife, Frances, also survived.